HrishavBakulBarua/Cycle-HDR/README.md

 equalized version of the LDR processed using the OpenCV func- tion equalizeHist. **Right**: Depiction of the semantic segmentation loss *L<sub>sem<sub>*.
-We use [Segment Anything (SAM)](https://arxiv.org/abs/2304.02643) to generate segmentation classes in the histogram-equalized LDR and reconstructed tone- mapped HDR images.
+We use [Segment Anything (SAM)](https://arxiv.org/abs/2304.02643) to generate segmentation classes in the histogram-equalized LDR and reconstructed tone-mapped HDR images.

 **Please check out the paper for more details!!**